BetterWayElectronics/secure-wireguard-implementation/README.md

 using PuTTY's SCP tool by issuing the following command from the Windows console `pscp c:\documents\authorized_keys debian@example.com:/home/debian/.ssh`.
 Or you could simply copy the public key from within the PuTTY Key Generator and paste it.
-This is possible because if you're logged into the servia via PuTTY it will allow you to paste.
+This is possible because if you're logged into the server via PuTTY it will allow you to paste.
 So make the `.ssh` diretory within your user, make an `authorized_keys` file within it and paste!

 Now in order to connect from Windows using PuTTY you have to select the